 Residence.
-Study leading to a graduate degree involves sustained residence as well as the successful completion of course work.
+For in person students study leading to a graduate degree involves sustained residence as well as the successful completion of course work.
 Residence is credited for work done on the campus of Texas Tech University Health Sciences Center and for certain types of courses (theses, internships, individual study, or other such courses) when offered by TTUHSC faculty.
-Ordinarily, the minimum residence for any master's degree is a full academic year of graduate work completed on a TTUHSC campus.
+Ordinarily, the minimum residence for any master's degree is a full academic year of graduate work completed on a TTUHSC campus with in person courses.
 Part-time enrollment is evaluated on an individual basis.